 This was ridiculous.
-Of all the people, why in the hell had they had to send her?
+Of all the people, why in the hell had they sent her?
 There were dozens of Silencers.
 Plenty Arthur knew that were capable of chasing down and dealing with his client.
 There was no need to send one of their best.
 Especially not her.
 This was a test.
 He knew it.
 And he knew he was going to fail.

-Glancing over at the cowering politician Arthur sighed.
-The man wasn’t anything special.
+Arthur glanced over at the cowering politician and sighed.
+The man wasn’t special.
 A fool who’d inadvertently gotten himself embroiled in the wrong and right sides of a power play.
-The Guardians, like Arthur, needed him to go forward with the take over of the Bastion that had once been Richmond long before the world fell apart.
-It just so happened he was also needed dead by the Silencers who’s sponsor wanted the city for their own.
+The Guardians, like Arthur, needed him to go forward with the take over of the ‘Bastion’.
+I haven that had once been Richmond, long before the world fell apart.
+It just so happened he was also needed dead by the Silencers, who’s sponsor wanted the city for their own.

 “Where are you?
 All your safe houses are dark.
 Your mom didn’t know, and your dad thought you were still in Reno.”
 The soft voice that came from a viper’s mouth drew his attention back to the small monitor on the wall.
 “You can’t hide forever Arthur.”

-She was smiling at him.
+She smiled at him.
 The picture of innocence.
-Her big brown eyes sparkling, and her dark hair held back from her beautiful face in a tight bun.
+Her big brown eyes sparkled, and her dark hair was held back from her beautiful face in a tight bun.
 Childlike in her exuberance at the situation.
-He knew it was a lie.
+He had known it was a lie.
 He’d seen her stab a man in the kidney.
-Slice another’s throat and not even blink as she walked away, wiping her precious dagger as she did.
+Slice another’s throat, and not even blink, as she walked away.
+Her hands had wiped her precious dagger as she did.

 “Watch me,” He said.

-Crossing his arms to solidify his resolve he glared at the screen that held her image.
+He crossed his arms to solidify his resolve as he glared at the screen that held her image.
 It might be childish, but he wasn’t going to let her win this time.
 They were sitting at a tie and he’d be damned if he let her pull ahead.

 “So, what?”
 Her head tilted, and he could see her eyes dart to the room behind him.
-Looking for something.
+They looked for something.
 An entrance most likely.
 Perhaps a clue as to where he had holed up.
 She was sly like that.
 “Are you going to stay in there the entire time?”